Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 The plates are pretty much circular, except at the top and bottom, which are flat.
 This flat portion prevents the dumbbell from rolling if you set them on the floor.
 It also keeps them stable in the bottom of the dumbbell trays.

 Each weight stack on the ends of the dumbbell is about 4 inches (10.2 cm) long when all the plates are loaded on the handle.

 The amount of play between the plates is minimal thanks to the thin, flat shape.
-Also, the interlocking design of the plates not only keeps the plates as close to each other as possible, it also keep inter-plate movement to an absolute minimum because they’re attached to each other.
-Because of these factors, there’s little to no rattling of the plates with during use.
+Also, the interlocking design of the plates not only keeps the plates as close to each other as possible, but it also keeps inter-plate movement to an absolute minimum because they’re attached to each other.
+Because of these factors, there’s little to no rattling of the plates during use.

 You may hear some light clicking of the plates together, particularly if accelerating the dumbbells on exercises where you’re using a quicker tempo.

-The plates are made of steel, with an a heavy duty hard nylon compound wrapped around the surface via an injection moulding process.
+The plates are made of steel, with a heavy duty hard nylon compound wrapped around the surface via an injection molding process.